zaher/my_kids_basic256/README.md

 # my_kids_basic256
-Backup of my kids basic programs, step to write article about it
+  Backup of my kids basic programs, step to write article about it the full course